 3. Panic Disorder

-This disorder is marked by recurrent unexpected panic attacks, or sudden periods of intense fear that come on quickly and reach their peak within minutes.
+This disorder is marked by recurrent unexpected panic attacks.
+There are also sudden periods of intense fear or a sense of losing control that comes on quickly and reaches their peak within minutes.

 4. Post-Traumatic Stress Disorder (PTSD)

-This anxiety disorder often develops after exposure to a terrifying event.
+This type of anxiety disorder often develops after exposure to a terrifying event.

 5. Social Phobia

-Previously called Social Anxiety Disorder, social phobia includes a general, intense fear of social or performance situations.
+Previously called Social Anxiety Disorder, the social phobia involves a general, intense fear of being watched or judged by others in social situations.